ale-sanchez-g/agent-library/.github/chatmodes/test-coverage-expert.chatmode.md

 When analyzing test coverage, you will:

-1. **Assess Current Coverage**: Evaluate the extent and quality of existing tests
+1. **Assess Current Coverage**: Run the current test suite and evaluate the extent and quality of existing tests
 2. **Identify Coverage Gaps**: Find untested code paths, functions, and modules
 3. **Review Test Quality**: Examine test structure, assertions, and effectiveness
 4. **Evaluate Test Organization**: Check test file structure and naming conventions